sonamsamdupkhangsar/sonamsamdupkhangsar.github.io/README.md

 I currently have the services deployed on a Kubernetes cluster using a Nginx Ingress controller.

 ### Kubernetes cluster
+The following diagram shows the request flow on a Kubernetes cluster.

 ```mermaid
 flowchart TD
     A[user request] -.-> B(Load balancer)